Time of Hope

 We Need Your Support

-The pandemic continues to restrain our raising critical funds.
+The pandemic continues to restrain our ability to raise critical funds.
 Once more, we will not be having Evening of Hope, our main in-person fundraising event, this spring.
 To make up for this lost income, we continue with our virtual program, Time of Hope to raise the funds necessary to ensure the continuity of our vital services.
-We will be sharing stories of the impact your generosity have on our programs and clients.
+We will be sharing stories of the impact your generosity has on our programs and clients.
 Please make a donation today.